-Some functions run silently in the background and do not require additional input from analyst ("Update web release", "Send release to cell phones", "Update finger quake list", "Update Release Database", "Fax Information Release").
+Some functions run silently in the background and do not require additional input from analyst ("Update web release", "Send release to cell phones", "Update finger quake list", "Update QDDS quake list", "Update Release Database", "Fax Information Release").

 The following is a description of the functions that are interactive and may require additional input from analyst.